Pi4J/pi4j.github.io/content/blog/2024/20240318_interview_alexander_liggesmeyer.md

 ---
-title: "Interview with Alexander Liggesmeyer"
+title: "Alexander Liggesmeyer and RPi5"
 date: 2024-03-18
 tags: ["Interview", "Pi4J"]
 ---

+## Interview with Alexander Liggesmeyer About Pi4J for Raspberry Pi 5

 2024-03-18, by Frank Delporte